 If you’re successful, you also get 12 months of free mentoring and some exclusive business offers to help you along the way.

-The Seed Enterprise Investment Scheme (SEIS) allows business investors to claim generous tax reliefs on funding of up to £100,000 in a single year, making you a far more attractive option for investment.
-To qualify you must have been trading for less than two years.
+The Seed Enterprise Investment Scheme (SEIS) allows business investors to claim generous tax reliefs on funding of up to £100,000 in a single year, making your company a far more attractive option for investment.
+To qualify your company must:

 The Prince’s Trust